 The Thank a Teacher Campaign is run by The Teaching Awards Trust which was established in 1998 by Lord David Puttnam CBE, to celebrate and recognise excellence in education.

 We’ve all had a great teacher.
 They show a real interest in who we are, listen to our thoughts, inspire us to learn and encourage us to achieve our best, no matter what our goals are.
 The influence of a good teacher lasts a lifetime.

 We run a national awards programme that identifies and celebrates leading teachers from across the UK.
 Any teacher in England, Wales, Scotland and Northern Ireland can be nominated for a Teaching Award.
-Scottish teachers can be entered in the Scottish Education Awards.

 A Thank You card acts as a springboard for the UK Teaching Awards; we write to the heads in all schools where teachers who have received a card and ask them if they want to endorse the thank you and enter those teachers for an award.

 An in-depth selection process identifies ground-breaking teachers who can go on to receive the accolade of Teaching Award winner.
 These awards are then covered annually by the BBC.